AdobeDocs/experience-manager-65.en/help/forms/using/transaction-reports-billable-apis-jee.md

 >[!NOTE]
 >
 >* The invoke API of the assembler service can internally call a billable API of another service depending on the input.
-So, the invoke API can be accounted as none, single, or multiple transactions.
+So, the `invoke API` can be accounted as none, single, or multiple transactions.
 The number of transactions counted depends upon the input and the internal APIs invoked.
->* A single PDF document produced using assembler service can be accounted as none, single, or multiple transactions.
+>* A single PDF document produced using assembler service such as `invoke` and `invokeDDX`, can be accounted as none, single, or multiple transactions.
 The number of transactions counted depends upon the supplied <!--DDX--> code.

 <!--
 ### PDF Utility Service  {#pdf-utility-service}